TriplyDB/Documentation/docs/triplydb-js/index.md

 <dl>
   <dt><code>accessLevel</code> </dt>
   <dd> The access level of the query.
-If none is set it defaults to "private".
+If none is set it defaults to <code>"private"</code>.
 The following values are supported:
     <dl>
       <dt><code>'private'</code></dt>
       <dd>The query can only be accessed by the <a href='#account'><code>Account</code></a> object for which it is created.</dd>